 I’m a gardening dolt.
 I admit it.
 I know nothing about gardening and it shows.

 A weed is taking over my lawn.
 I don’t know what it is, but it’s been gaining ground for some years.
-I first saw it growing in my neighbor’s lawn, and then it spread into my adjoining grass on the high side of my driveway.
+I first saw it growing in my neighbor’s lawn before it spread into my adjoining grass on the high side of my driveway.
 Miraculously, it then jumped over the driveway and took root in my full lawn.

 This didn’t worry me because I’ve purchased chemicals and I’m not afraid to use them.
 I confidently thought I’d just hit it with some herbicide and watch it die.
 But it didn’t.
 It browned a little, but it came right back.
 So I hit it again, hard.
 The weed died, as did the grass.
 Thankfully I didn’t spray my entire yard that thoroughly.